Zamiell/typescript-faq/README.md

 export type UserID = number & { readonly __userIDBrand: unique symbol };
 ```

-### 7) Performance - Nobody wins
+### 6) Performance - Nobody wins

-- [Matt Pocock](https://www.youtube.com/@mattpocockuk) mentions that [the TypeScript team says that there should be no performance difference between the two](https://www.youtube.com/watch?v=zM9UPcIyyhQ).
+- [Matt Pocock](https://www.youtube.com/@mattpocockuk) mentions that [the TypeScript team says that there should be no performance difference between the two as of 2023](https://www.youtube.com/watch?v=zM9UPcIyyhQ).
 (He does not show any receipts for the claim, but it appears plausible.)

 ## Arguments